Skip to content

 Locale-aware API

 Localization includes displaying translated strings and error messages, formatting numbers and dates appropriately, and generating localized travel directions.
-While some APIs inherently support localization and cannot be customized, the following APIs support localization using the current locale:
+Some APIs inherently support localization and cannot be customized.
+The following APIs support localization using the current locale:

 Supported languages